Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Prompts

 \subsubsection{Concept Hypothesis Generation}

 This prompt is used to generate candidate concept hypotheses from representative inputs.
 The prompt instructs the model to identify high-level, generalizable concepts that might influence model behavior without being explicitly verbalized.
+The prompt is a modular component of the pipeline rather than a fixed design choice: it can be tailored to direct the search toward specific attribute classes, or bypassed entirely by supplying a list of manually proposed concepts (as we do in our cross-task and multilingual control experiments).

 \lstinputlisting[ style=numberedcode, basicstyle=\ttfamily , caption={Prompt used for concept hypothesis generation}, captionpos=b, label={fig:concept-hypothesis-prompt}, breaklines=true, breakatwhitespace=false, linewidth=\textwidth ]{prompts/concept_hypothesis.tex}